Dynatrace/dynatrace-otel-collector/docs/dashboards/README.md

 It is possible to enrich the exported data with more attributes, for examples Kubernetes attributes, that are more easily interpreted by humans.

 There are two main ways of adding Kubernetes attributes to OTel collector telemetry data:
-1. Routing all collector self-monitoring data through a "gateway" or "selfmonitoring" collector, and using the `k8sattributesprocessor` to enrich that telemetry data.
+1. Routing all collector self-monitoring data through a "gateway" or "self-monitoring" collector, and using the `k8sattributesprocessor` to enrich that telemetry data.
 2. Injecting the relevant attributes into the container environment, reading them in the collector, and adding them to the telemetry generated on the collector.

 ```mermaid